Hangman's Curse

 Hangman's Curse is a 2001 novel by Frank E. Peretti.
 It is the first book in the Veritas Project series for teenagers.

 Plot overview

 The story centers around an apparently supernatural case taken by a family of investigators who make up the Veritas Project.
 Seventy years after the suicidal hanging of Abel Frye, a bullied student, Jocks from the school's football team begin to lose their sanity after seeing what they believe to be Abel's ghost, which is rumored to be under the control of a group of witches out for revenge.
-Abel's ghost makes them go into a coma like feeling.
+Abel's ghost makes them go into a coma-like state.

 Plot summary

 In Baker, Washington, high school quarterback Jim Boltz becomes insane during a match and hallucinates a ghost coming after him – Abel Frye.
 The Veritas Project, a Christian investigation team consisting of the Springfield family: Patriarch Nate, wife Sarah, and twin children Elijah and Elisha, are sent to Baker to investigate the case.
 Elijah and Elisha enroll as students while Nate poses as a janitor.

 Nate learns that three football players have been attacked by Abel Frye – which rendered them mad before inexplicably leading to coma – after finding a hangman symbol on their lockers.
 According to legend, a student named Abel Frye hanged himself in school grounds in the 1930s and has haunted his last spot ever since: the Forbidden Hallway.
 However, Sarah learns from the school librarian that there is no record of an Abel Frye ever studying in Baker.
 Though there was a student who hanged himself.
 When Leonard Baynes picks on Ian Snyder, a rumored “witch”, Elijah steps in to stop him.
 Meanwhile, Nate finds a straw with unknown substances in one of the victim’s locker.
 That night, the twins sleep in the Forbidden Hallway while attempting to record any supernatural activity.

 Elisha befriends a smart student named Norman Bloom after he backs her disapproval of the Miller experiment in class.
 That same day, Elijah and Ian are grounded after classes following an argument with a teacher.
 Leonard is attacked by Abel Frye after Sarah hears his name echoing in the recording made last night.
 The family revisits the school at night, and hear another name being chanted.
 Discovering a secret entrance to the school’s old basement, Elijah and Elisha find a small altar to Abel recently visited, but decide to leave everything as is.

 Cheerleader Shawna Miller is questioned after a hangman symbol is discovered on her locker, and she suggests Abel Frye is controlled by Crystal Sparks, another rumored witch.
 Nonetheless, when interrogated, Crystal responses are cryptic and allude to Abel Frye acting on his own.
 Elisha witnesses Norman being bullied by jocks and discovers he had been bribing them to leave him alone.
 Meanwhile, Elijah convinces Ian to exercise with him but both are driven out of the school gym by the same jocks, whose bullying is condoned by the football coach, Mr. Marquadt.